Written By Zak Attack

 What Did I Watch?

 I have always wondered what made the sword-and-sandal movies so popular in Italy.
-You could say that it’s part of their storied tradition and that they acted, in a way, as the American Westerns of Italy… but the Italians made some of the best Westerns as well!
-Regardless, for some reason Italy produced 17 Hercules films over the course of 8 years as well as a other series’ of movies with incredibly similar characters (Ursus, Maciste, Samson, Goliath, etc.).
+You could say that it’s part of their storied tradition of Ancient myth and that they acted, in a way, as Westerns did here in the States… but the Italians made some of the best Westerns as well!
+Regardless, for some reason Italy produced 17 Hercules films over the course of 8 years as well as several other series’ with incredibly similar characters (Ursus, Maciste, Samson, Goliath, etc.).
 Basically any giant, well-oiled dude would do.

 The Loves of Hercules (which I will officially call it from now on since it is both the more accurate and the funnier title) starts immediately with the sacking of Hercules’ (Mickey Hargitay) village and the death of his wife.
-As part of an overly complicated and consistently evolving plot to takeover a throne, the evil Licos (Massimo Serato) kills the king who is semi-responsible so Hercules will be super bummed when he shows up for revenge and is unable to double-kill him.
+As part of an overly complicated and consistently evolving plot to takeover a throne, the evil Licos (Massimo Serato) kills the king who is semi-responsible for the murder of Hercules’ wife.
+His thinking is that Hercules than won’t assault the kingdom in outright war in revenge.
+Instead he will just be super bummed when he shows up to exact vengeance on the former king and discovers that he is unable to double-kill him.
 Deianira (Jayne Mansfield) throws a wrench in the works when she offers herself to Hercules as the guilty party in order to appease him.
 Our recently widowed protagonist ends up thinking this is pretty hot, so goes with the old “love the one you’re with… right now” adage and becomes smitten.

-Not one to be easily foiled, Licos assumes that since Deianira is already engaged, Hercules is going to go apeshit and kill the fiancé when he finds out.
+Not one to be easily foiled, Licos points out that since Deianira is already engaged, Hercules is going to go apeshit and kill her fiancé when he finds out.
 Much to his chagrin, Hercules does not kill Deianira’s fiancé.
 In fact, it’s a running theme that Licos makes quite a few assumptions about behavior that ultimately turn out wrong.
-So he just says “screw it!” and orders someone else to kill the guy with Hercules’ knife so he looks guilty.
+So he finally just says “screw it!” and orders someone else to kill Deianira’s betrothed with Hercules’ knife so he looks guilty.
 To prove his innocence, Hercules goes all the way to the Underworld to hunt down the real killer and ends up fighting the Hydra, who as implied by the title of this feature, looks like the barely mobile float from a Chinese New Year parade.
 You might think this is the end of the movie since we’ve already resolved the eponymous struggle between Hercules and the Hydra, but you’d be wrong because we’re only halfway done.

 Hercules gets wounded pretty badly in the battle and has to be rescued by the strange-hatted Amazons.
 It’s probably asking a lot for this movie to be faithful to the myths, but it’s strange that…